nodemcu/nodemcu-firmware/docs/en/modules/file.md

 !!! note

-    Command is only available when [FatFS support](../sdcard.md#enabling-fatfs) is compiled into the firmware.
+    Function is only available when [FatFS support](../sdcard.md#enabling-fatfs) is compiled into the firmware.

 #### Syntax
 `file.chdir(dir)`